 Add the grated Romano cheese and ground chicken to the bread/egg mixture.
 With clean hands or a fork, very lightly combine everything, do not overmix or you will have tough meatballs.

 With a light touch roll 18-20 meatballs and place on the prepared baking sheet.
 Spray the tops of the meatballs with the baking spray.

-Pop in the oven and bake for 20 minutes until cooked through with a 165 degree internal temp.
+Pop in the oven and bake for 20 minutes.
+Make sure they are golden on the outside and cooked through with a 160-165 degree internal temp.

 If you like a little more of a golden finish you can pop them under the broiler for 2-3 minutes.

-These Baked Chicken Meatballs are perfect to top spaghetti with marinara, they also would be amazing inside a meatball sub.
-If you want to stick to something healthier you could serve them atop spaghetti squash or zoodles.
+If you want to stick to something healthier you could serve them atop spaghetti squash or zucchini noodles (zoodles).

 You can absolutely freeze your chicken meatballs.
 I recommend baking them completely and then freezing.